kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 * Hinrichs, T. J., and Linda L. Barnes. *Chinese Medicine and Healing*.
 Harvard University Press, 2013.
 * Hong, C. Lynne.
 “Clearing Up Obstructions: An Image Schema Approach to the Concept of ‘Datong’ 大通 in Chapter 6 of the Zhuangzi.” *Asian Philosophy* 23, no. 3 (August 1, 2013): 275–90.
 * Hymes, Robert P., and Robert Hymes. *Way and Byway: Taoism, Local Religion, and Models of Divinity in Sung and Modern China*.
 University of California Press, 2002.
+* Mark Csikszentmihalyi and P. J. Ivanhoe, *Religious and Philosophical Aspects of the Laozi* (SUNY Press, 1999).
 * Jia, Jinhua. *Gender, Power, and Talent: The Journey of Daoist Priestesses in Tang China*.
 Columbia University Press, 2018.
 * Johnson, Ian. *The Souls of China: The Return of Religion After Mao*.
 Penguin UK, 2017.
 * Jones, Dr Stephen. *In Search of the Folk Daoists of North China*.
 Ashgate Publishing, Ltd., 2013.